GNU Emacs: Performance

-GNU Emacs often ran noticeably slower than rival text editors on the systems in which it was first implemented, because the loading and interpreting of its Lisp-based code incurs a performance overhead.
-Modern computers are powerful enough to run GNU Emacs without slowdowns, but versions prior to 19.29 (released in 1995) couldn't edit files larger than 8 MB.
+In its early history, GNU Emacs often ran noticeably slower than rival text editors because the loading and interpreting of its Lisp-based code incurs a performance overhead.
+Modern computers are powerful enough to run GNU Emacs with ease, but versions prior to 19.29 (released in 1995) couldn't edit files larger than 8 MB.
 The file size limit was raised in successive versions, and 32 bit versions after GNU Emacs 23.2 can edit files up to 512 MB in size.
 Emacs compiled on a 64-bit machine can handle much larger buffers.

-While primarily written in Emacs Lisp, Emacs can make use of C libraries to improve performance.
-For example, for parsing XML and JSON, Emacs can use libxml2 and libjansson, respectively, instead of the slower built-in Emacs Lisp libraries.
+While GNU Emacs is largely written in Emacs Lisp, it makes extensive use of natively compiled C code to improve performance.
+In addition to its own C code, it uses external libraries such as libxml2 for parsing XML.
 Packages installed by the user can load dynamic modules.

-Since version 28.1, Emacs can natively compile Emacs Lisp files via libgccjit, as opposed to just byte compiling them.
+Since version 28.1, Emacs can natively compile Emacs Lisp files via libgccjit, as opposed to just byte compiling them, resulting in a significant boost in performance.

 Platforms

-GNU Emacs is one of the most-ported non-trivial computer programs and runs on a wide variety of operating systems, including DOS, Windows and OpenVMS.
-Support for some "obsolete platforms was removed in Emacs 23.1", such as VMS and most commercial Unix variants.
-It is available for most Unix-like operating systems, such as Linux, the various BSDs, Solaris, AIX, HP-UX and macOS, and is often included with their system installation packages.
-Native ports of GNU Emacs exist for Android and Nokia's Maemo.
+GNU Emacs runs on a wide variety of operating systems, including DOS, Windows, and most Unix-like operating systems, such as Linux, the various BSDs, Solaris, AIX, HP-UX and macOS.
+Many Unix-like systems include Emacs by default.
+In 2023 an official port for Android was released.
+Version 23.1 removed support for some platforms deemed obsolete.

 GNU Emacs runs both on text terminals and in graphical user interface (GUI) environments.
 On Unix-like operating systems, GNU Emacs can use the X Window System to produce its GUI either directly using Athena widgets or by using a "widget toolkit" such as Motif, LessTif, or GTK+.
 GNU Emacs can also use the graphics systems native to macOS and Windows to provide menubars, toolbars, scrollbars and context menus conforming more closely to each platform's look and feel.

 Forks

 XEmacs

 Lucid Emacs, based on an early version of GNU Emacs 19, was developed beginning in 1991 by Jamie Zawinski and others at Lucid Inc. One of the best-known forks in free software development occurred when the codebases of the two Emacs versions diverged and the separate development teams ceased efforts to merge them back into a single program.
-After Lucid filed for bankruptcy, Lucid Emacs was renamed XEmacs and remains the second most popular variety of Emacs, after GNU Emacs.
+After Lucid filed for bankruptcy, Lucid Emacs was renamed XEmacs.
 XEmacs development has slowed, with the most recent stable version 21.4.22 released in January 2009, while GNU Emacs has implemented many formerly XEmacs-only features.
-This has led some users to proclaim XEmacs' death.
+This has led some users to proclaim XEmacs' obsolescence.